 Workplaces are co-operative and non-hierarchical.
 Universities are integrated into society and the economy.
 Small, regional banks make their money by investing in new products and services rather than playing the stock exchange.
-This infrastructure has been exported to the former Romohai Empire.
+This infrastructure has been exported to the former Mohaian Empire.

 What else though, have the Romohai contributed?
 The following are perhaps worth a mention:

 Another invention with ancient roots is the sport of hebano.
-It began as a game in which hundreds of players tried to move a ball towards a tree guarded by opponents.
+At first, hundreds of players tried to move a ball towards a tree guarded by opponents.
 In the early modern era, it began to be played on roller skates between two small teams.
 The aim was now to throw the ball at a pole in the opponent’s territory.
 The game is now played professionally throughout Tekuo.

-Constructed languages such as Esperanto struggle to grow here on Earth, but they have been taken up widely on Tekuo.
+Constructed languages such as Esperanto struggle here on Earth, but they are widely spoken on Tekuo.
 One such is Letekuo.
-This was invented in Mohai in the early modern era as a planet-wide auxiliary language.
-It is still widely used today.
+This was invented on Mohai in the early modern era as a planet-wide auxiliary language.
+It is still used today.

-The internet arrived earlier on Tekuo than on Earth.
-It even predated television and radio.
-It began in Mohai when cinemas started streaming their films down wires into the homes of wealthy neighbours.
+On Tekuo, the internet arrived earlier before television and radio.
+It began on Mohai when cinemas started streaming films down wires into the homes of wealthy neighbours.
 As technology improved, it came to resemble our internet, but with more government control.

 A recent Romohai invention was the maglev monorail train.
 Maglevs float on a cushion of air raised up by opposing magnets.
-They travel very fast and are ideal for rapid transit on a long, thin island.
-Their spread across the planet has made plane journeys less attractive.
+They travel very fast and their spread across the planet has made plane journeys less attractive.
 They are thus good for the environment, despite using a lot of energy.